 In order to save on delivery fees, can we have samples from multiple suppliers send in one package?

 Yes, this service is often offered by freight forwarders and purchasing agencies.

 Do we need to pay import duties and other taxes when importing product samples?

 Yes, but it does depend on the order value.

-In many markets, there are minimum thresholds.
+In many markets, there are minimum thresholds, or even exemptions for commercial product samples.
 If the sample is valued at below the threshold, you do not need to pay import duties or other taxes.

 However, if the customs value of the sample is above the threshold, you must pay import duties (and possibly other taxes), according to the applicable duty rate.

 Notice that this can result in significant amounts, as tooling is considered as part of the customs value.